Jerry Only: Other projects

+In 2002, Only founded his own record label Misfits Records alongside John Cafiero.
+It was initially started to release Misfits material after the band's contractual obligations to Roadrunner Records were fulfilled, however they ended up putting out material for other bands as well.

+During the mid 2000s Only was a member of the punk rock supergroup Osaka Popstar, with whom he recorded one album Osaka Popstar and the American Legends of Punk which was released in 2006.

+In 2022, Only released his debut solo album Anti-Hero the album featured guest appearances from Dave Lombardo and Rob Caggiano.

 Only/Danzig lawsuit

 In May 2014, Glenn Danzig filed a lawsuit against Jerry Only, claiming Only registered trademarks for everything Misfits-related in 2000 behind Danzig's back, misappropriating exclusive ownership over the trademarks for himself, including the band's iconic "Crimson Ghost" logo.
 Danzig claims that this violated a 1994 contract the two had.
 Danzig says that after registering the trademarks, Only secretly entered into deals with various merchandisers and cut him out of any potential profits in the process.
 He said that Only has purposefully led merchandisers, including Hot Topic, to believe that they are legally bound not to accept licenses to exploit the Marks from Danzig or his designees, and Only continues to do so.
 He said that through this, Only has caused merchandisers not to do business with him and it has deceived consumers as to the source of the merchandise which bore the trademarks.
 Danzig said a vast majority of the Misfits fans associate the trademarks with the 1977–1983 classic Misfits era when Danzig was a member of the band and not with the current era Misfits.
 Danzig feels that through false advertising and misrepresentations to merchandisers and consumers it has caused him to suffer damages in excess of $75,000.
 In August 2014, the judge dismissed the case in favor of Only.